 In-center hemodialysis is performed at a dialysis facility.
 Most dialysis facilities are set up as an open floor plan with recliners next to the dialysis machines.
 Hemodialysis treatments are usually performed three times a week.
 Each treatment lasts about four hours or as prescribed by your physician for your individual needs.
 Typically your dialysis treatment will require you to be weighed before and after each treatment to make sure the extra fluid is removed during dialysis.
 Specially trained nurses and dialysis technicians insert the needles and complete the treatment for you.
 Nurses and technicians are always there with you to monitor your blood pressure and your treatment.
 Routine lab tests will be scheduled and completed on your treatment day.

-Home hemodialysis is a growing treatment option in which you and a trained partner can perform your hemodialysis treatments in the comfort of your own home.
-Home hemodialysis requires that you and your partner (usually a family member or close friend) complete a training course.
-At first, you and your partner will learn how to do the treatments in the clinic while working with a dialysis nurse.
+Home hemodialysis is a growing treatment option in which you, with or without a trained partner, can perform your hemodialysis treatments in the comfort of your own home.
+Home hemodialysis requires that you complete a training course.
+At first, you (and your partner, if you have one) will learn how to do the treatments in the clinic while working with a dialysis nurse.
 The length of training will vary for each patient, partner and dialysis facility.
 Training sessions (where you will complete your actual dialysis treatment while training) usually last four to five hours a day, three to four days per week for three to eight weeks.
-The education program will teach you and your partner all the necessary skills to dialyze safely at home.
+The education program will teach you all the necessary skills to dialyze safely at home.
 You will learn how to troubleshoot problems and how to properly manage emergencies.
 You will also be taught how to order your supplies.
 The equipment and supplies are delivered directly to you.
 The staff is available to answer your phone calls 24 hours a day.
 Home hemodialysis treatments allow for flexibility in the time of day you complete your treatment.
+For patients dialyzing at home without a partner, we offer remote monitoring of treatments via the Internet.
 Some types of home dialysis therapy can be done at night while you sleep.
-Even though you are completing all of your treatments at home, you will still need to travel to your clinic or nephrologist’s office once a month for blood work and for an assessment of your condition.
+Even though you are completing all of your treatments at home, you will still need to meet monthly with your care team, either virtually (via telehealth) or in person, for blood work and for an assessment of your condition.
 Home hemodialysis is currently available in selected areas.
-If you are interested in home dialysis, you and your healthcare team can discuss the requirements, the responsibilities needed, and locations where home dialysis is currently available.
+If you are interested in home dialysis, you and your healthcare team can discuss the requirements, the responsibilities needed and locations where home dialysis is currently available.

 Nocturnal dialysis is a treatment option for patients who choose to dialyze at night.
 Instead of dialyzing during the day, patients receive their treatment over a time period of about eight hours while they sleep.
 The treatment is usually prescribed three times a week.
 Because nocturnal dialysis is performed over a longer period of time and at a slower blood flow rate, patients do not usually experience complications such as low blood pressure and muscle cramping.
 The additional time on dialysis allows for better fluid and waste removal.
 Patients may even be able to decrease or discontinue some of their medications.
 Patients who have chosen nocturnal dialysis report that they feel healthier.
 This option is currently available in selected areas and may be available as a home hemodialysis option.
 If you are interested in this option, consult with your physician.